martinsteel/fx-u-like/README.md

 * Rails is a bit over-the-top for this but it allowed me to try out the FreeAgent tech stack.
 Sinatra would've been a lighter weight choice.

+* Web frontend tested in current release of Chrome